MaoKuangHsin/qr-code-generator/README.md

 # QR Code Generator

 A simple and scalable QR code generator designed with privacy in mind.
-All QR code generation is handled entirely in your browser — no information is uploaded or shared externally.
+All QR code generation is handled entirely in your browser, no information is uploaded or shared externally.

 ## Features